gSchool/lti-dotnet-react-week-2/units/04-tdd-in-javascript/02-black-box-and-transparent-box-testing.md

 # Black Box and Transparent Box Testing

-# What is the difference between Black Box testing and Transparent box testing
+## What is the difference between Black Box testing and Transparent box testing?

 Black Box is high level testing focused on testing the software from an external user prespective.
 It is a testing approach used to test software without the knowledge of the internal workings of an application.